 These allow pupils to learn and explore big global ideas, concepts, issues and reality regarding these goals.
 You can find out more about the goals by clicking here.

 Click here to see examples across our school curriculum and enrichment opportunities that work towards these goals.

 Democracy is promoted within the school.
 Pupils have the opportunity to have their voices heard through the School Council and Pupil Leadership team.
 The School Council are voted for by pupils of each class.
-Children also learn about democracy through PSHCE.
+Children also learn about democracy through PSHCE and the assembly programme.